jinoos/meerkat/README.md

 #### Array format

-Some meesages require to contain array type data, that will be included a number data what number of array data.
+Some meesages require to contain array type data, that will be included a number what number of array data.
+See below example

     +NODES<CR><LF>
     3<CR><LF>                   # <---